- In 2017, Jeff Bezos surpassed Bill Gates to become the richest person in the world, and in 2018, did the same as the richest American.

 It might be too early to tell how this will impact the net worth of the world’s richest man — and soon-to-be bachelor — but it’s likely to reduce it.
 “Washington state has communal property laws, meaning any assets that were gathered during the course of the marriage will be split,” reported Fortune, which pegged MacKenzie’s outgoing settlement at up to $75 billion.
 However, it’s unknown if the couple signed a prenup prior to matrimony.

 The Forbes 400 2018 list released on Oct.
 3, 2018, ranked Bezos as the No. 1 richest American, breaking Bill Gates’ 24-year streak in the top spot.
 In 2017, he also surpassed Gates to become the richest person in the world.

 The business icon has amassed astounding wealth — and significant controversy over how much he pays workers and donates to charity — while using Amazon to disrupt virtually every consumer industry.

 Click to see how Bezos’ ideas changed the way you live, and how he made an absolute fortune in the process.

 Bezos’ net worth was $90.6 billion when the markets opened on October 27, 2017, compared with Bill Gates’ $90.1 billion net worth at the time, according to Forbes.
 An impressive 59 percent rise in the stock price of Amazon from July 2017 to July 2018 pushed Bezos to new heights, however.

-As of the publishing of this article, his net worth is $167 billion, according to Forbes.
+As of Jan.
+9, his net worth is $137.3 billion, according to Forbes.
 No, that’s not a typo.
-That number puts Bezos in the No. 1 spot on the Bloomberg Billionaires Index — and about $70 billion ahead of No. 2 billionaire Bill Gates.
+That number puts Bezos in the No. 1 spot on the Bloomberg Billionaires Index — and more than $44 billion ahead of No. 2 billionaire Bill Gates.

 Bezos and 20 Other: Billionaires With Big, Bold Ideas